Back up the Microsoft Dynamics CRM System

 Windows Server has backup tools that let you back up important company data to disk, removable media, or cloud.
 The scheduling capability found in the Backup and Restore Wizard provides data backup for the server itself and workstations in the small business network.
 The data backed up includes security information, file and share permissions, and registry data.
 For data security, only a member of the Administrators or Backup Operators group can perform a backup.
 Individual files and directories on the server can be restored by using the Backup and Restore Wizard.

 You can use Windows Server Backup to protect your operating system state, volumes, files, and application data.
-For instructions about how to back up Active Directory, see Windows Server Backup Feature Overview and Backing Up Active Directory Domain Services.
+For instructions about how to back up Active Directory, see Windows Server Backup Feature Overview and Windows Server 2012: Planning for Active Directory Forest Recovery.

 Although we recommend that you back up Active Directory, the only way to avoid data loss is to have multiple Active Directory domain controllers.
 Then, if a domain controller fails, the other domain controllers will have a complete copy of the directory.
 With a backup, you have data only as recent as your last backup.